bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 What fee rates?
 All that stuff.
 None of that was really in consideration, I think.
-And it was mostly here's a thing that we inherited from people who wrote something several years ago, and now it doesn't work.
+And it was mostly, here's a thing that we inherited from people who wrote something several years ago, and now it doesn't work.
 It's completely black magic.
 We don't know why it doesn't work.
 We don't know what the hell it's actually doing.